eammoniz/final-website/readme.md

 ## Loading the Website
 1. Download or clone the repository

-2. Open "final_website.html" in your preferred browser.
+2. Open "index.html" in your preferred browser.

+3. Enjoy!